arunodhayan/HandPose_Detection/README.md

     Then Run python2 train.py to train the dataset

 ## Results
     The results were uploaded in the above
+    Run predict.py to detect